-- The Background Information Form determines baseline eligibility for Leading Instruction, Emerging Leaders, and Aspiring Principals.
-It also provides candidates with an opportunity to share their leadership and professional experiences with us.
+- The Background Information Form determines eligibility for Leading Instruction, Emerging Leaders, and Aspiring Principals and provides candidates with an opportunity to share their leadership and professional experiences with us.

 Candidates that move forward in the process for Aspiring Principals will complete a series of interviews.

-- Finalist Selection Day is a virtual interview experience with New Leaders staff members.
-Each interview includes situations candidates may face as a Resident Principal in Aspiring Principals.
+- Finalist Selection Day is a virtual interview experience with New Leaders staff.
+Each of the interviews includes situations candidates may face as a Resident Principal in Aspiring Principals.

-- After Finalist Selection Day, candidates will participate in the Regional Interview, an in-person interview with a New Leaders staff member in their chosen program location.
+- After Finalist Selection Day, candidates may participate in a Regional Interview, an in-person interview with a New Leaders staff member in their chosen Program Location.